-Clutter works in mysterious ways.
-It seems to creep up on you without warning, and before you know it your home looks more like a storage locker than a living space.
+Clutter seems to creep up on you without warning and before you know it, your home looks more like a storage unit than a living space.

 Tip #1: Don’t Create More Storage